 Our boatmen told us that snorkeling on the beach where we landed is excellent, but having just eaten lunch, we decided to just rest for a while and enjoy the surrounding scenery.
 We later discovered that the western coast where we landed is home to a variety of soft corals and colorful sponges.
 On the east coast, the biodiversity is excellent with its magnificent array of corals and other marine life in marine sanctuaries.

 Wandering a little from our beach to the southwestern part of the island, we discovered a small opening among the rocks at the southern section of the beach that led to another beautiful beach where the barangay hall and more residential homes are located.

 We left Alad Island not too long after for our last island destination: Logbon Island.
 Unfortunately we did not realize that there is a sandbar and a beautiful adjoining white sand beach in the southeastern part of Alad not that far from where we docked.
 In retrospect we should have gone there instead of our fruitless foray into Tinagong Dagat.
 But there’s always an excitement in not exactly knowing what lies ahead in your journey and finding things out for yourself.

-The islands of Cobrador and Alad may be reached through a day-long island-hopping tour that also includes Logbon Island.
+The islands of Cobrador and Alad may be reached through a day-long island-hopping tour from Romblon town that also includes Logbon Island.
 Resorts usually help their guests to get a boat or you may simply go to a wharf in the port area for tour boats.
 Prices vary but a full-day island-hopping tour to Cobrador, Alad and Logbon Islands can cost P1,500 for 2 people (a small boat) and P2,700-3,000 for 4 to 5 individuals.